Iskwn/AQI_Neural_Network/README.md

 ## Challenges

 Overall Challenges during the Building Process:
 Finding the optimal model type (10/9/25)
-Append as necessary during Building
+Figuring out how to implement LSTM (chosen architecture) to fit project needs (11/1/25 - 11/30/25) Establishing proper data format (11/15/25 - 12/17/25)

 ## Future Work

-- Add more options for Predictions (e.g. predict PM2.5, PM10, O3, and NO2 instead of just PM2.5)
+- Add more options for predictions (e.g. predict PM2.5, PM10, O3, and NO2 instead of just PM2.5)
-- Create a Web Interface for the Model (Likely via Streamlit)
+- Create a Web Interface for the model (Likely via Streamlit)

-## Program Requirements
+## Program Specifications

-All Library Versions are not hard requirements, they are just the versions I am using at the time of creation.
+All library versions are not requirements, they are just the versions I am using at the time of creation.
 -Pytorch 2.8.0 or newer
     [Pytorch Installer](https://pytorch.org)
 -Numpy 2.3.2 or newer